prabhakarlab/Banksy_py/README.md

 ### System requirements: <a name="sysreqs"></a>

-Machine with 16 GB of RAM. `BANKSY` is extremely scalable and fast even on CPU for large datasets.
+Machine with at least 16 GB of RAM. `BANKSY` is extremely scalable and fast even on CPU for large datasets.

 ### Software requirements: <a name="softreqs"></a>